National Faculty member Alicia Peletz is a PBL and instructional coach from Rochester, NY.

-Alicia started as a Regents Global History and AP World History teacher specializing in working with students who had been identified as furthest from opportunity and/or at-risk.
-She has 6 years of classroom experience working with a diverse student population in both urban and suburban high schools.
+Alicia started as a Regents Global History and AP World History teacher, specializing in working with students who had been identified as furthest from opportunity and/or at-risk.
+She has six years of classroom experience working with a diverse student population in both urban and suburban high schools.

-While she primarily focuses her work in the Rochester, NY area, Alicia also shares her coaching and facilitation skills with teachers across the country as a consultant with PBLWorks, and was a lead contributor in the development of PBL Coaching Workshop.
+While she primarily focuses her work in the Rochester, NY area, Alicia also shares her coaching and facilitation skills with teachers across the country as a consultant with PBLWorks.
+In addition, she was a lead contributor in the development of PBLWorks' PBL Coaching Workshop.

 Alicia is also a member of the advisory committee to steer the professional development of teachers involved in the Lucas Educational Research Knowledge in Action research project.